Skip to main content

 https://www.tn.gov/agriculture/businesses/animals/animal-health/livestock-welfare.html

-6. Horse Haven of Tennessee is a 501c3 non-profit and relies on donations from wonderful people like you.
-If you are interested in making a donation online, head over to the donation page under How to Help, or click the orange button to the right.
-If you would like to mail in a donation, you can mail it to:
+6. Horse Haven of Tennessee is a 501(c)(3) nonprofit organization that relies on the generosity of donors like you.
+To make an online contribution, please visit the donation page under the "How to Help" section or simply click the orange button to the right.
+If you prefer to mail your donation, please send it to:

 Horse Haven of Tennessee